DISABILITY INSURANCE FAQs

 With dentists earning some of the top salaries in the medical field and reporting above-average job satisfaction, it’s easy to see why.
 But true as this might be for the average dentist, not all of them are finding it quite so easy, and the reason might be as simple as location.

 Due to factors like cost of living, confidence in the economy, and availability of affordable insurance in certain areas, some states and regions are better for working dentists than others.
 Earlier this year the Dental Products Report (DPR) ranked all 50 states to determine the worst and best states to be a dentist.

-To do this, they looked at 10 overall factors, including median income, education level of patients, overall well-being and the percentage of population who visited the dentist within the past year.
+To do this, they looked at 10 overall factors, including median income, education level of patients, overall well-being, and the percentage of the population who visited the dentist within the past year.
 Some of the results were quite surprising.